 As thread is guided through the sewing machine it passes through many eye openings and through tension disks.
 All the places that the thread travels have a purpose in maintaining the sewing machine's tension.

 In most of the newer machines, the tension disks are hidden inside a plastic cover.
 This protects the disks from dust and damage, but it also does not allow you to see what may be happening.
 If you aren't purchasing quality thread, you may be damaging the disks.
 Eventually, you could have problems with the machine maintaining an even tension as you sew.

 The debate among sewers about which thread is best often makes long discussions about what thread is the best.
 It's a balance of being thrifty but wanting a quality finished product.
 What is the difference between different qualities of thread?

 A home experiment is to get a 60X microscope and look at the different kinds of thread you have in your sewing basket.
-As you view the various types of thread, think about how the thread passes through fabric and how the loose fibers, being stuck in the fabric, will weaken what is left of the thread.
+As you view the various types of thread, think about how the thread passes through the fabric and how the loose fibers, being stuck in the fabric, will weaken what is left of the thread.

 Seeing is believing!
 Are you going to take the chance on the investment you have made in a sewing machine and the time element that you invest in making any item?

 Here are notes for several types of thread as viewed under the microscope.
-Here they are grouped for those showing loosely wound thread or stray fibers
+Here they are grouped for those showing loosely wound thread or stray fibers.

 Most Loose and Stray Fibers

 - Excell 100% Polyester: It was purchased from a five-for-a-dollar bin.
 It is hairy with loose fibers that can cause problems.
 That may explain why it was so inexpensive.